-A new California pet law, which takes effect in early 2019, will allow couples involved in divorce proceedings to petition for sole or joint ownership of a pet.
+A new California pet law, which took effect on January 1, 2019, will allow couples involved in divorce proceedings to petition for sole or joint ownership of a pet.

 An eye-opening look at how the collaborative law process could fail both litigators and their clients.